hozmaster/puppet-firewall/README.md

 ## Description

-Mostly for testing puprpose only.
+Mostly for testing purpose only.

 However, there is manifest/ufw.pp manifects which code allow install ufw rule by shortcut items which are supported by at least openssh and Apache.
 You may found this useful.